singularity-code/scim-endpoint/README.md

 You can either choose to download the binaries or clone the project.

-For running the <a href="https://bitbucket.org/wouter29/personify-scim-server/downloads/">downloaded artefact</a> :
+For spinning up a scim server from the [downloaded binary](https://bitbucket.org/wouter29/personify-scim-server/downloads/) :

 > java -jar personify-scim-server-1.0.0-SNAPSHOT.jar